Good and Evil in LiteratureSep 29, 2019

-Accessories to the onset of evil are those human feelings which encompass fear of exposure (to the elements and ridicule), leading to loneliness, ostracism, abandonment and of course as a social creature this compromises our survival entirely.
+Accessories to the onset of evil are those human feelings which encompass fear of exposure (to the elements and ridicule), leading to loneliness, ostracism, abandonment.
+Of course, as a social creature, this compromises our survival entirely.

 Only a hero has the stomach for going it alone in the face of evil with all these feelings working against her or him.
 The rest of us are shit scared.

 Before evil strikes in Peter Pan, the youngest child (always the most sensitive – think of your youngest character as the barometer in the story) senses it, and feels ‘lonely’.
 This is a good example.